 These are a few of the stains that we can treat but the golden rule is to deal with stains and spills as soon as they occur to help prevent permanent damage.

 Below are a series of videos and a Stain Wizard to help you with spot and stain removal

-To help you tackle life’s little accidents, Woolsafe have prepared a series of six ‘how to’ videos instructing carpet owners on the correct method of spot and stain removal for wool carpets and rugs.
-Just click the tab in the left hand corner of the video for a list of six common stains.
+To help you tackle life’s little accidents, Woolsafe have prepared a series of six ‘how to’ videos instructing carpet owners on the correct method of spot and stain removal for Wool, Nylon, Polyester & Polypropylene carpets and rugs.
+For viscose, Tencel, Jute, Seagrass, Sisal, Coir and other natural fibres then go to our Carpet Care Tips page Just click the tab in the left hand corner of the video for a list of six common stains.

 The WoolSafe Stain Wizard is an easy-to-use guide for removing common spots and spills from all types of carpet and rugs.
 Please start by choosing a stain from the list below.